clairedavid/ml_in_hep/week1/warmup_1D_practice.md

 End of gradient descent after 1000 iterations
 ```

-Picking a learning rate is a guess and check business.
+Picking a learning rate is a guess'n'check business.

 Typical learning rates are between $1$ and $10^{-7}$.
 The common practice is to start with e.g. $\alpha = 0.01$, a reasonable number of epochs, e.g. $N = 100$ or $1000$ (depending on the size of the data set), and see how the gradient descent behaves.